 - Swimming while towing a DSMB and managing the reel and line.

 - Making a safety stop using the DSMB line.

 How do I get started?

-Just pick your dates if you can and pay your £95 deposit and you will receive your PADI Delayed Surface Marker Buoy Diver eLearning materials.
-Don’t worry if you can’t commit to a date straight away.
-There are plenty scheduled throughout the year and you can get started on the home study as soon as you have received your eLearning login.
+Just pick your dates if you can and pay your £95 deposit.
+Don’t worry if you can’t commit to a date straight away as there are plenty scheduled throughout the year.

 How long will it take?

 The PADI Delayed Surface Marker Buoy Diver Specialty takes place over one weekend.
-Starting on a Friday evening at 18:30, you will review the theory sections from the PADI DSMB Diver programme and watch the PADI Delayed Surface Marker Buoy Diver DVD with your instructor.
-The Saturday will cover all the practical sessions during two open water training dives.
+Starting on a Saturday at 13:00, you will review the theory sections from the PADI DSMB Diver programme and watch the PADI Delayed Surface Marker Buoy Diver DVD with your instructor.
+The Sunday will be spent at a local open water site to cover all the practical skills during two training dives.